cristhianfdx/crud-basic-web-python/README.md

-## CRUD WITH DJANGO, DJANGO REST FRAMEWORK AND VUE.JS
+## CRUD WITH DJANGO REST FRAMEWORK AND VUE.JS

 This project is a basic CRUD to register employees.